aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-cross-domain-authorization.md

       "expires_in": 300
     }

-* `access_token` - The authorization grant.
+* `access_token` - The JWT authorization grant.
 Token Exchange requires the `access_token` response parameter for historical reasons, even though this is not an access token.
 * `issued_token_type` - `urn:ietf:params:oauth:token-type:jwt-authorization-grant`
 * `token_type` - `N_A` (Required by the Token Exchange spec)
 * `scope` - The list of scopes granted by the IdP.
 This may be fewer scopes than the application requested based on various policies in the IdP.